Voters approve recreational marijuana in Maryland, Missouri

 “I’ve got a kid that’s a teenager now,” he said.
 “So I think it’ll eventually happen, but maybe I’ll wait until my kids grow up.”

-Jeff Borgrud, 68, a Democrat in Fargo, North Dakota, said he voted against that state's recreational marijuana proposal.

-“I don’t see any use for marijuana use," Borgrud, a retiree and Navy veteran, said.
-“Maybe an occasional medical purpose but very limited."

-Associated Press writers Stephen Groves in Sioux Falls, South Dakota, James MacPherson in Bismarck, North Dakota, and Dave Kolpack in Fargo, North Dakota, contributed to this report.
+Associated Press writers Stephen Groves in Sioux Falls, South Dakota; Summer Ballentine in Jefferson City, Missouri; James MacPherson in Bismarck, North Dakota; and Dave Kolpack in Fargo, North Dakota, contributed to this report.

 Follow the AP’s coverage of the 2022 midterm elections at https://apnews.com/hub/2022-midterm-elections.
 And learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.